backslash-zero/42-Philosophers/README.md

 The pthread_join() function for threads is the equivalent of wait() for processes.
 A call to pthread_join blocks the calling thread until the thread with identifier equal to the first argument terminates.

 ### pthread_mutex_init
+Creates a mutex, referenced by mutex, with attributes specified by attr.
+If attr is NULL, the default mutex attribute (NONRECURSIVE) is used.
+If successful, pthread_mutex_init() returns 0, and the state of the mutex becomes initialized and unlocked.

 ### pthread_mutex_destroy

 ### pthread_mutex_lock
+Locks a mutex object, which identifies a mutex.

 ### pthread_mutex_unlock
+Releases a mutex object.
+If one or more threads are waiting to lock the mutex